 Your ritual could range from writing a journal to mantra chanting to watering your garden or clearing your kitchen counter.
-Here’s a morning ritual that can make you 8 times more productive.#36hourday hack 2: Make rituals a part of your day, any ritual Click To Tweet
+Here’s a morning ritual that can make you 8 times more productive.

 How you feel in the first hours of the day determines how you feel and act the rest of the day; which is why experts recommend not to use your morning hours reacting to other people.
 Checking email or rushing straight into the needs of your family can steal the much-needed feeling of control and thus affect how your see the rest of the world for the entire day.

 Long practiced by Hindu monks and priests( in the rivers) to train in self-control and self-discipline, the benefits of taking cold showers have recently made a headway into major scientific research.
 Cold water helps blood rush to the to the mood-regulating areas of your brain sparking it with happy neurotransmitters- increasing mental alertness and decreasing fatigue and stress.
-With several high-performers swearing by the cold-shower buzz, cold-shower high is a real thing now.#36hourday hack 4: Take cold showers to boost productivity Click To Tweet
+With several high-performers swearing by the cold-shower buzz, cold-shower high is a real thing now.

 Breakfast is the most important meal of your day because your body is really looking forward to it; after having fasted for nearly 8-10 hours.

-Yes – this means you have to eat even if this elementary act resembles a circus monkey trick- with you swearing over having stepped on a lego and your toddler just now deciding to experiment with mixing colours over your favourite suit.#36hourday hack 5: Eat breakfast even if you feel like a monkey in the damn circus Click To Tweet
+Yes – this means you have to eat even if this elementary act resembles a circus monkey trick- with you swearing over having stepped on a lego and your toddler just now deciding to experiment with mixing colors over your favorite suit.

 By now, we don’t need any more convincing that exercise is non-negotiable(having to run behind your pre-schooler(s)does not count.
 Okay- it does, but just a little bit).